steipete/brabble/README.md

 # Brabble

+🎙️ Brabble — Open hailing frequencies… and run the command.

 Local, always-on voice daemon with a wake word and a configurable hook.
 Brabble listens on your Mac, waits for “Clawd” (configurable), transcribes what you say, then runs a command — by default `../warelay send "Voice brabble from ${hostname}: <text>"`.
 Built in Go for a single static binary and daemon-friendly control.

 > Status: **0.2.0** — daemon/control/hook/wake/logging done; real audio pipeline available with `-tags whisper` (PortAudio + WebRTC VAD + whisper.cpp).
 Default build still works everywhere using stdin as the “mic”.